astromechza/md-http/README.md

     	An optional css file path or url (http:// or https://) to serve in the output -debug
     	Enable debug logging
-  -jsonlog
+  -favicon string
+    	An optional favicon file path or url (http:// or https://) to serve with the output -jsonlog
     	Switch to structured json logging
   -listen string